Invincible (Michael Jackson album): Commercial performance

 Invincible was Jackson's first studio album since HIStory six years earlier.
-It debuted at number one on the Billboard 200, with first-week sales of 363,000 units, ousting rapper DMX's album, The Great Depression from the position.
-It was Jackson's fifth Billboard 200 number-one, and his fourth solo album to chart at number one in its first week; however, it sold less than HIStory in its opening week, which sold 391,000 units.
+It debuted at number one on the Billboard 200, with first-week sales of 363,000 units, ousting rapper DMX's album, The Great Depression from the position.It was Jackson's fifth Billboard 200 number-one, and his fourth solo album to chart at number one in its first week; however, it sold less than HIStory in its opening week, which sold 391,000 units.
+According to The Gazette, Sony expected Invincible to sell 600,000 copies in the United States during its first week, despite an overall decline in record sales compared with the previous year.
 In its second week, after Britney Spears replaced Invincible with Britney as its number-one album, the former slipped to number three, selling 202,000 copies with a 45% drop.
 Invincible also charted at number one on the Billboard R&B/Hip Hop Albums Chart for four weeks.
-After eight weeks of release, in December 2001, Invincible was certified gold by the Recording Industry Association of America (RIAA) for the sales of five hundred thousand units.
+After eight weeks of release, in December 2001, Invincible was certified gold by the Recording Industry Association of America (RIAA) for shipments of five hundred thousand units.
 In the same month, the album was certified platinum for the sale of one million units.
 On January 25, 2002, it was certified two times platinum for the sales of two million units.
 In the United States, it was the 45th best-selling album of 2001 selling over 1.56 million units.
 As of 2009, Invincible had sold 2.4 million copies in the United States.